Family and friends supporting the mental health of paramedics

-Are you supporting a paramedic experiencing mental ill-health or suicidal distress?
+Are you supporting a paramedic experiencing mental health concerns or suicidal distress?
 The paramedic does not need to have a diagnosis.
 Maybe you have noticed a change in mood, behaviour or dependency on drugs or alcohol?

-Our new research project is designed to help you to support paramedics displaying any symptoms of mental ill-health or suicidal distress.
+Our new program is designed to help you to support paramedics experiencing mental health concerns or suicidal distress.

 How does the research project work?

-As part of the trial of our new program, you will be invited to take a series of online surveys on REDCap, a secure and confidential online survey platform.
+If you opt-in to the research trial of our program, you will be invited to take some online surveys on REDCap, a secure and confidential online survey platform.

 Participation in this research is completely voluntary and unpaid.
-You can go in the draw to win a grocery voucher by sharing your insights in our surveys.
+You can go in the draw to win a $200 grocery voucher by sharing your insights in the final survey.
 Read the Participant Information Sheet to learn more.

-This online program was informed by Everymind’s national consultation with family and friends of paramedics experiencing mental ill-health or suicidal distress.
+This online program was informed by Everymind’s national consultation with family and friends of paramedics experiencing mental health concerns or suicidal distress.